“How are my customers doing on their journey with our brand?”

 _Average Purchase Value x Average Number of Purchases per Year x Average Customer Lifespan _

-However, to precisely gauge CLV, businesses are better off relying on predictive and customer analytics that use existing customer data to generate more accurate predictions about customer behavior and value.
+However, to precisely gauge CLV, businesses are better off tracking customer behavior predictive and customer analytics that use existing customer data to generate more accurate predictions about customer behavior and value.

 8. Retention Rate